thoughtbot/clearance/README.md

 See [config/routes.rb](/config/routes.rb) for the default set of routes.

 As of Clearance 1.5 it is recommended that you disable Clearance routes and take full control over routing and URL design.
+This ensures that your app's URL design won't be affected if the gem's routes and URL design are changed.

 To disable the routes, set `config.routes = false`.
 You can optionally run `rails generate clearance:routes` to dump a copy of the default routes into your